Energy-Latency Aware Intelligent Reflecting Surface Aided Multi-cell Mobile Edge Computing: Introduction

-Latency-efficiency \cite{bai2020latency,liu2021latency,zhou2020delay} and energy-efficiency \cite{li2021energy,xu2022energy,hua2021reconfigurable} are two main metrics that have been discussed in the IRS-aided MEC system.
+Latency-efficiency \cite{bai2020latency,liu2021latency,zhou2020delay} and energy-efficiency \cite{li2021energy,huang2022integrated,xu2022energy,hua2021reconfigurable} are two main metrics that have been discussed in the IRS-aided MEC system.
 IRS has been proven beneficial in reducing the latency of MEC networks \cite{bai2020latency}.
 Furthermore, an IRS-aided device-to-device (D2D) offloading system was proposed to reduce the computation latency in the MEC system \cite{liu2021latency}. \cite{zhou2020delay} proposed a time-sharing method that allowed users to flexibly transmit their data via non-orthogonal multiple access (NOMA) or time division multiple access (TDMA) in an IRS-aided MEC system for delay optimization.
-Apart from the work that focused on latency optimization in the IRS-aided MEC system, a well-designed algorithm with the optimization objective of energy consumption was proposed in an IRS-aided single-cell multi-user MEC system through NOMA transmission \cite{li2021energy}.
+Apart from the work that focused on latency optimization in the IRS-aided MEC system, a well-designed algorithm with the optimization objective of energy consumption was proposed in an IRS-aided single-cell multi-user MEC system through NOMA transmission \cite{li2021energy}.\cite{huang2022integrated} leveraged advanced IRS to improve both the energy performance of the radar sensing and MEC.
 An IRS-aided green edge inference system is considered in \cite{hua2021reconfigurable}, where the inference tasks generated from MDs are uploaded to BS and an overall power consumption minimization problem is formulated.

 By considering the cell-edge users in multi-cell networks that can offload their computing tasks to multiple MEC servers, the offloading efficiency can be further enhanced \cite{poularakis2019joint,liang2021multi,chen2022dynamic,liang2022two}. \cite{poularakis2019joint} proposed an algorithm with close-to-optimal performance using randomized rounding to jointly optimize the deployment of MEC servers and routing requirements in multi-cell networks.
-Furthermore, \cite{liang2021multi} developed an efficient relaxation-and-rounding-based solution for multi-cell MEC, considering hotspot mitigation, which is a technique that can alleviate an overloaded MEC server by migrating its load to the nearby servers. \cite{chen2022dynamic} proposed a Lyapunov optimization-based online algorithm to solve the resource allocation problem in multi-cell networks by adaptively balancing the service migration cost and system performance.
+Furthermore, \cite{liang2021multi} developed an efficient relaxation-and-rounding-based solution for multi-cell MEC that can alleviate an overloaded MEC server by migrating its load to the nearby servers. \cite{chen2022dynamic} proposed a Lyapunov optimization-based online algorithm to solve the resource allocation problem in multi-cell networks by adaptively balancing the service migration cost and system performance.